interactivereport/Quickomics/README.md

 The network data file can be computed from data_wide using Hmisc package.
 See the example R code mentioned below.

-## R codes to preare Rdata file for RNA-Seq results
+## R codes to preare Rdata file from RNA-Seq results
-We have provided the example input file (TPM and count matrix, sample grouping, comprisons to run) and the R code to generate the main data and network data files.
+We have provided the example input files (TPM and count matrix files, sample grouping file, comprisons list file) and the R code to generate the main data and network data files.
 These files are located at demo_files/Example_RNA_Seq_data/
 * rsem_TPM.txt The TPM matrix.
 One can also use RPKM matrix if needed.
 * rsem_expected_count.txt  The gene count matrix.
 We used RSEM counts in this case, but gene count results from other packages (like kallisto, salmon, featureCount) can be used as well.
 * grpID.txt This file lists the group information for each sample